 We are a biopharmaceutical company focused on the discovery and development of innovative medicines for the treatment of serious diseases in which signaling by protein growth factors plays a fundamental role.
 Our novel understanding of the molecular mechanisms of growth factor activation enabled us to develop a proprietary platform for the discovery and development of monoclonal antibodies that locally and selectively target these signaling proteins at the cellular level.
 We believe this approach, acting in the disease microenvironment, avoids the historical challenges associated with inhibiting growth factors for therapeutic effect.
 We believe our focus on biologically validated growth factors may facilitate a more efficient development path.

 Our lead product candidate, SRK-015, is a highly selective, fully human, monoclonal antibody, with a unique mechanism of action that results in inhibition of the activation of the growth factor, myostatin, in skeletal muscle.
+SRK-015 is being developed as a potential first muscle-directed therapy for the treatment of spinal muscular atrophy ("SMA").
+In June 2019, we presented positive final results from the Phase 1 clinical trial in healthy volunteers, including safety and tolerability, pharmacodynamic, and pharmacokinetic data, at the Cure SMA Annual conference.
+We are currently dosing patients with Type 2 and Type 3 SMA in our TOPAZ Phase 2 clinical trial and anticipate announcing preliminary pharmacodynamics and pharmacokinetic data by the end of 2019, interim efficacy and safety analysis at six months in the first half of 2020 and top-line results of twelve-month treatment between the fourth quarter of 2020 and first quarter 2021.

-We have advanced SRK-015 as a potential first muscle-directed therapy for the treatment of spinal muscular atrophy ("SMA") into clinical development.
-We initiated our Phase 1 clinical trial of SRK-015 in healthy volunteers in May 2018 and reported positive interim results in early 2019.
-We have initiated a Phase 2 clinical trial in patients with SMA and commenced patient dosing in April 2019.
-Our second product candidate, SRK-181, is being developed for the treatment of cancers resistant to checkpoint blockade therapies ("CBTs") such as anti-PD1 or anti-PDL antibodies.
-SRK-181 is a highly selective inhibitor of the activation of transforming growth factor beta-1 ("TGF\$1").
-We intend to initiate a Phase 1 clinical trial of SRK-181 in cancer immunotherapy in mid-2020.
-In addition, utilizing our proprietary platform, we are continuing to create a pipeline of novel product candidates with the potential to transform the lives of patients suffering from a wide range of serious diseases, including other neuromuscular disorders, cancer, fibrosis and anemia.
+Our second product candidate, SRK-181, is being developed for the treatment of cancers resistant to checkpoint blockade therapies ("CBTs") such as anti-PD1 or anti-PDL 1 antibodies.
+SRK-181 is a highly selective inhibitor of the activation of transforming growth factor beta-1 ("TGF β 1").
+We intend to initiate a Phase 1 clinical trial of SRK-181 in patients with solid tumors in mid-2020.
+This trial is planned to include dose escalation as well as the evaluation of SRK-181 in combination with CBTs.
+We anticipate that initial clinical data, such as data from the dose escalation portion of the trial, will be available by the end of 2021.

+In addition, we intend to nominate a product candidate in the first half of 2020 that targets RGMc, a co-receptor of bone morphogenetic protein 6 ("BMP6"), another member of the TGF β superfamily, to pursue in iron-restricted anemias.
+Utilizing our proprietary platform, we continue to create a pipeline of novel product candidates with the potential to transform the lives of patients suffering from a wide range of serious diseases, including other neuromuscular disorders, cancer, fibrosis and anemia.